khushijpatel/cse15l-lab-reports/lab-report-3-week-6/report3.md

 The private key is stored under the name of ` id_rsa.pub ` in the ` ~/.ssh ` folder.
 ![public key](sshkeystored.jpg)

-Running git commands to commit and push a change to Github while logged into my ieng6 account.
+Running git commands to commit and push a change in mardownparse to Github while logged into my ieng6 account.
 ![commit](gitcommit.jpg)

 ![push](ieng6githubpush.jpg)